Vernon E. Carter: Early life and education

 Vernon Ernest Carter was born in New Bedford, Massachusetts on August 3, 1919 to Ernestine and James Carter.
 His maternal grandparents were of mixed African-American and Native American heritage.
 His maternal grandfather was Isaac D. Maddox whose ancestors were from Cambridgeport, Massachusetts and a veteran of the US Civil War serving in the 55th Massachusetts Regiment Company G. He was of both Black and Wampanoag heritage, and his maternal grandmother Joanna Davis was of Blackfoot heritage.Carter's great great uncle, Miles Carter, served in the 55th Massachusetts Black Cavalry from 1863-1865.

 Carter experienced a spiritual awakening at the age of 15 during a revival service in his hometown of New Bedford, after which he began preaching, long before he was ordained.
 His mother supported her children by working as a cleaner at the home of a wealthy family and at a local YWCA.
 Vernon's father had abandoned his family.

 Carter graduated from New Bedford High School in 1938, and later graduated in 1942 from Wilberforce University in Ohio with continuing studies at Drew Theological Seminary in Madison, New Jersey.
 He was ordained in the African Methodist Episcopal Church in 1942, and returned to New Bedford in 1947 to become pastor of the Bethel AME Church, which he served until 1949 when he was transferred to the Bethel AME church in Greenwich, Connecticut.
 In 1948 he earned a Bachelor of Sacred Theology degree from Boston University.
 Upon leaving the African Methodist Episcopal denomination, Carter attended the Lutheran Seminary in Philadelphia and Andover- Newton Theological Seminary for a year in preparation to serve in the Lutheran denomination.

-In 1970 Rev. Carter became a Merrill Fellow at Harvard Divinity School and subsequently a financial aid counselor to Black Seminarians.
-He taught classes in Theology and Philosophy at HDS, later becoming an Assistant Professor at Salem State University teaching Philosophy, Black studies, and related subjects.
+In 1970 Carter became a Merrill Fellow at Harvard Divinity School and subsequently a financial aid counselor to Black seminarians.
+He taught classes in theology and philosophy at HDS, later becoming an assistant professor at Salem State University teaching philosophy, Black studies, and related subjects.

-In 1956, Carter became pastor of the All Saints Lutheran Church, located at 85 West Newton Street in the South End of Boston, Massachusetts, which he served until 1979.During his time at HDS and pastoring All Saints he founded the School of Universal Blackness - an afterschool tutorial enrichment program for elementary and secondary students in Boston.
+In 1956, Carter became pastor of the All Saints Lutheran Church, located at 85 West Newton Street in the South End of Boston, Massachusetts, which he served until 1979.
+During his time at HDS and pastoring All Saints he founded the School of Universal Blackness - an afterschool tutorial enrichment program for elementary and secondary students in Boston.

 The All Saints Lutheran Church was later converted into the Villa Victoria Center for the Arts, and a community center used by Inquilinos Boricuas en Acción before being demolished in 2020/21 due to structural issues.